-Students are required to obtain malpractice liability insurance through the Craven Community College Business Office prior to their rotation in the clinical area.
+Students are required to purchase professional liability insurance prior to their rotation in the clinical area.
+Craven Community College provides professional liability coverage for all healthcare students through an annual fee.
 The annual policy is effective Fall through Summer semester; therefore, students purchase the malpractice insurance as necessary to maintain coverage while enrolled in the program.
 Personal policies will not be accepted.